OwnBackup lands $50M as backup for Salesforce ecosystem thrives – TechCrunch

 OwnBackup has made a name for itself primarily as a backup and disaster recovery system for the Salesforce ecosystem, and today the company announced a $50 million investment.

-Insight Partners led the round with participation from Salesforce Ventures and Vertex Ventures.
-This chunk of money comes on top of a $23 million round from a year ago, and brings the total raised to over $100 million, according to the company.
+Insight Partners led the round, with participation from Salesforce Ventures and Vertex Ventures.
+This chunk of money comes on top of a $23 million round from a year ago, and brings the total raised to more than $100 million, according to the company.

 It shouldn’t come as a surprise that Salesforce Ventures chipped in when the majority of the company’s backup and recovery business involves the Salesforce ecosystem, although the company will be looking to expand beyond that with the new money.

-“We’ve seen such growth over the last two and a half years around the Salesforce ecosystem. and the other ISV partners like Veeva and nCino that we’ve remained focused within the Salesforce space.
+“We’ve seen such growth over the last two and a half years around the Salesforce ecosystem, and the other ISV partners like Veeva and nCino that we’ve remained focused within the Salesforce space.
 But with this funding, we will expand over the next 12 months into a few new ecosystems,” company CEO Sam Gutmann told TechCrunch.

 “Q2 frankly was a record quarter for us, adding over 250 new accounts, and we’re seeing companies start to really understand how critical this is,” he said.